efegrdmr/cs50-final-project/README.md

 # cs50-final-project

-A To-Do and Diry site to track your progress and record your thoughts about day
+A To-Do and Diary site to track your progress and record your thoughts about day